dvmatvienko/roofit_functional/README.md

 # roofit_functional
-roofit-functional is a python wrapper (with extended functionality) for [RooFit framework](https://root.cern/manual/roofit/) which models the expected distribution of events in data analysis based on maximum-likelihood (ML) method.
+roofit_functional is a user-friendly python library aiming to simplify work with [RooFit framework](https://root.cern/manual/roofit/) which models the expected distribution of events in data analysis based on maximum-likelihood (ML) method.
 The data sample could be multi-dimensional, and has one or more measured (and correlated) observables associated with it.
 It was initially created for elementary particle physics but it has universal application for tabular data of arbitrary nature.

-roofit-functional is designed to integrate features from RooFit with C++ interface and python-native packages analyzing tabular data
+roofit_functional is designed to combine multiple RooFit features in one place.
+RooFit is a complex framework with many hierarchy-structured classes and variety of methods and parameters inside each class.
+The builtin classes provide description for the most popular data distributions, their evaluations and operations with them.
+RooFit has important functionality for processing its models by fitted to data with using unbinned or binned ML (or $\chi^2$ fit), projected and plotted along with data, sampled using Monte Carlo technique.
-(numpy, scipy.stats, pandas, matplotlib, seaborn, iminuit, scikit-learn and etc.) in one place.
+This functionality is represented by C++ classes. roofit_functional gives unified interface to all these operations in python manner.
+Only a few base classes allow the user to go through the entire chain of operations from creating a function, preparing a data set, fitting to data with a function and creating informative plots.

-roofit-functional has class `RooFitData` which converts various tabular data formats (numpy, pandas, ROOT histogram, RDataFrame, ASCII file and etc.) to the internal data container (binned or unbinned) and could generate new data obeyed fitted distribution of input data.
-It also has function `digit_function` which converts fitted probability density of data to numpy array and supports rectangular subrange of data sample.
+Ceratinly such unification gives lower flexibility than original RooFit, because several knobs are out of roofit_functional visibility, but many of these knobs are rarely used and are needed in very specific places.
+The focus of this tool is on automating widely used features of the RooFit.

 # Description